 But first, Life Planning

-We put Life Planning first because we need (yes, NEED) a great vision for your life - your core why, the thing we’re building toward.
-The two meetings in this process are the Vision Meeting followed by the Obstacles Meeting, which you can read more about here.
+We put Life Planning first because we need (yes, NEED) a great vision for your life.
+Because if we don't have a clear vision, there's no way we can build a financial plan that will truly serve you.
+The next two steps in this process are the Vision Meeting followed by the Obstacles Meeting.

 I’ll always be here to help you make important financial decisions as they come up.
 And sometimes there are urgent matters we need to address right away.

 Whatever the issue — buying a home, deciding to lease or buy a vehicle, taking on additional debt, evaluating college admission, mission-critical practice matters — we'll get it sorted in a timely manner.

 After the Life Planning process, there are six core financial planning meetings held in the first year.
 These focused conversations are scheduled to take place roughly every other month.

 These six meetings are a combination of (i) inventorying and organizing; (ii) educating and coaching; and (iii) explaining and implementing recommendations.

 Below are the six primary meetings listed in an order which generally works well.
 However, we may skip - or change the order - of certain meetings to best fit your needs.

 We round out the inventory of your financial life, including key details of your private practice, tax preparation strategy, your relationship to budgeting & savings; discuss primary assets you own & debts you owe.